CDOT-CV/TIM_Tools/Translators/PlannedEvents/README.md

 Python Planned Events to TIM message translator that is designed to pull messages from the CDOT Planned Events feed and translate to TIM messages.

+The Planned Events to TIM translator is only interested in 'Closed for the Season' messages from the Planned Events feed.
+All other messages from this feed are handled in the WZDx to TIM Translator.
+More information on that translator can be found [here](../WZDx/README.md)

+Documentation for the CDOT Planned Events feed can be found [here](https://docs.google.com/document/d/1pVDW5iRiRsAWcixw5Z9umPFRspuOUJUdH2YLpYfltP4/edit?tab=t.0#heading=h.n9ingkc4v658)

+Documentation for the CDOT Traveler Information Feeds, including how to generate an API key for access, can be found [here](https://maps.cotrip.org/help/117/Traveler-Information-Data-Feed-Access)

 ## Getting Started <a name = "getting_started"></a>

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See [deployment](#deployment) for notes on how to deploy the project on a live system.